Kakadu/rukaml/testsuite/README.md

 ## General pipeline
 `make testsuite` runs:

-1. `dune build testsuite`<br>
+1. `dune build testsuite`
     - Iterates through all the test files in [`tests`](tests) parsing specifications and generating dune rules
     - Executes generated dune rules by building all the tests for all targets

+2. `dune build @testsuite/cram`
     - Generates cram files for each test with expected stdout and exit code

-2. `dune runtest testsuite`<br>
-    Runs all generate cram tests asserting stdout and exit code
+    - Runs all generate cram tests asserting stdout and exit code